 During the late spring, through the summer, and sometimes well into the fall, fisherman occasionally pull in large Tarpon from the beach.
 I hooked one during November using Pink Crab FishBites on a 7/0 Circle Hook, but didn’t get him in (if you land one out of five Tarpon hookups you’re doing pretty well).
 However, if you are serious about going after Tarpon, I strongly suggested chartering a boat and a captain (see below for more information).

-Snook can be found fishing off the beach in the spring and into the fall (once the water warms) – during the winter it is better to hire a guide or charter a captain and fish for them in the inter-coastal waters.
+Snook can be found fishing off the beach in the spring and into the fall (when the water warms) – during the winter it is better to hire a guide or charter a captain and fish for them in the inter-coastal waters.
 During the winter you’ll often find Snook under floating docks and boats that have not moved in a long time.

 The Snook shown in the picture was caught off the beach using a 14” Whiting for bait (normally, I would shoot for 8” to 10”).
 I’m holding it vertically for a quick picture before lowering it so we could reach in its throat to carefully remove the hook from its gill (I would have cut the line if we couldn’t remove the hook it quick and clean) and get it back in the water.
-We were successful and I was thrilled how quickly it built strength and, after a couple minutes, swam away forcefully.
+We were successful.
+I was thrilled how quickly it built strength and, after a couple minutes, swam away forcefully.

 There are a variety of regulations you’ll need to observe if you are fishing for Snook.
 You can read about those regulations and other license requirements by clicking here.